bramvrancken/SpELL-ULB.github.io/docs/ordering-office-supplies.md

 Non-Apple items that are available on the website of [Lyreco](https://www.lyreco.com/webshop/FRBE) can be ordered by letting Simon know what you need.

 Whatever you did not find via the above resources can be purchased, but you’ll have to pre-finance them.
 Refunds also pass via Simon, giving him lots of pencil-and-paper joy.
-For this you need the order confirmation and a proof of payment, together with the ULB ID that can be found on your personnel card.
+Do keep the order confirmation and a proof of payment, without you may miss out on the refund.
+Simon will need to add your ULB ID (which can be found on your personnel card).

 fotoke van kaart